httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 One of the primary security concerns when using Proxy-Status is leaking information that might aid an attacker.
 For example, information about the intermediary's configuration and back-end topology can be exposed.

-As a result, care needs to be taken when deciding to generate a Proxy-Status header.
-Note that intermediaries are not required to generate a Proxy-Status header field in any response, and can conditionally generate them based upon request attributes (e.g., authentication tokens, IP address).
+As a result, care needs to be taken when deciding to generate a Proxy-Status field.
+Note that intermediaries are not required to generate a Proxy-Status field in any response, and can conditionally generate them based upon request attributes (e.g., authentication tokens, IP address).

 Likewise, generation of all parameters is optional.